William Ellison Boggs

-William Ellison Boggs (May 12, 1838 – August 20, 1920), born in Ahmedunggar, India, was chancellor of the University of Georgia (UGA) in Athens, Georgia, United States from 1889 until his resignation in 1898 (He had the title of Chancellor because he was responsible for all Georgia state colleges and universities including the University of Georgia.
+William Ellison Boggs (May 12, 1838 – August 20, 1920), born in Ahmednagar, India, was chancellor of the University of Georgia (UGA) in Athens, Georgia, United States from 1889 until his resignation in 1898 (He had the title of Chancellor because he was responsible for all Georgia state colleges and universities including the University of Georgia.
 This was the case from 1860 until 1932) Afterwards, a President had responsibility for just the University of Georgia.)

 William Ellison Boggs obtained a B.A. from South Carolina College in 1859 and his Doctor of Divinity, (D.D.) from Columbia Theological Seminary in 1862.
 Boggs died on August 20, 1920, in Baltimore, Maryland and is buried in Waynesville, North Carolina.